open-guides/og-aws/README.md

     * 🔸 Note that sadly, the latter advice about random key names goes against having a consistent layout with common prefixes to manage data lifecycles in an automated way.
 * 💸**S3 pricing** depends on [storage, requests, and transfer](http://docs.aws.amazon.com/AmazonS3/latest/dev/request-rate-perf-considerations.html).
     * For transfer, putting data into AWS is free, but you’ll pay on the way out.
 Transfer from S3 to EC2 in the *same region *is free.
 Transfer to other regions or the Internet in general is not free.
-* **Command-line applications**: There are a few ways to use S3 from the command line:
+* **Command-line applications:** There are a few ways to use S3 from the command line:
     * Originally, [**s3cmd**](https://github.com/s3tools/s3cmd) was the best tool for the job.
 It’s still used heavily by many.
     * The regular [**aws**](https://aws.amazon.com/cli/) command-line interface now supports S3 well, and is useful for most situations.
     * [**s4cmd**](https://github.com/bloomreach/s4cmd) is a replacement, with greater emphasis on performance via multi-threading, which is helpful for large files and large sets of files, and also offers Unix-like globbing support.
-* **GUI applications**: You may prefer a GUI, or wish to support GUI access for less technical users.
+* **GUI applications:** You may prefer a GUI, or wish to support GUI access for less technical users.
 Some options:
     * The [AWS Console](https://aws.amazon.com/console/) does offer a graphical way to use S3.
 Use caution telling non-technical people to use it, however, since without tight permissions, it offers access to many other AWS features.
     * [Transmit](https://panic.com/transmit/) is a good option on OS X.
-* **S3 and CloudFront**: S3 is tightly integrated with the CloudFront CDN.
+* **S3 and CloudFront:** S3 is tightly integrated with the CloudFront CDN.
 See the CloudFront section for more information.
 * **Static website hosting:**
     * S3 has a [static website hosting option](http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html) that is simply a setting that enables configurable HTTP index and error pages and [HTTP redirect support](http://docs.aws.amazon.com/AmazonS3/latest/dev/how-to-page-redirect.html) to [public content](http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteAccessPermissionsReqd.html) in S3.
 It’s a simple way to host static assets or a fully static website.
     * Consider using CloudFront in front of most or all assets:
         * Like any CDN, CloudFront improves performance significantly.
-        * 🔸 SSL is only supported on the built-in amazonaws.com domain.
+        * 🔸SSL is only supported on the built-in amazonaws.com domain.
 S3 does support serving these sites through a [custom domain](http://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html), but [not over SSL on a custom domain](http://stackoverflow.com/questions/11201316/how-to-configure-ssl-for-amazon-s3-bucket).
-        * 🔸 If you are including resources across domains, such as fonts inside CSS files, you may need to [configure CORS](https://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html) for the bucket serving those resources.
+        * 🔸If you are including resources across domains, such as fonts inside CSS files, you may need to [configure CORS](https://docs.aws.amazon.com/AmazonS3/latest/dev/cors.html) for the bucket serving those resources.
         * Since pretty much everything is moving to SSL nowadays, and you likely want control over the domain, you probably want to set up CloudFront your own certificate in front of S3 (and to ignore the [AWS example on this](http://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html) as it is non-SSL only).
         * That said, if you do, you’ll need to think through invalidation or updates on CloudFront.
 You may wish to [include versions or hashes in filenames](https://abhishek-tiwari.com/post/CloudFront-design-patterns-and-best-practices) so invalidation is not necessary.
 * **Permissions:**